Like any new year celebration, the lunar new year gives people a chance to start fresh.

 Chinese New Year can be busy recruitment period, as employees may reassess their career goals for the new year.

-If increasing your headcount is a priority for 2019, here are a few reasons for why posting job vacancies over the Chinese New Year period can be advantageous.
+If increasing your headcount is a priority next year, here are a few reasons for why posting job vacancies over the Chinese New Year period can be advantageous.

 What are the benefits of posting job vacancies over Chinese New Year?